-A double blind RCT was conducted on soldiers in Iraq who had mild traumatic brain injury from a significant ordnance blast.
-Using a 4g dose over 7 days, the study found that 86% of those receiving NAC within 24 hours had no sequelae in comparison to 42% who received placebo.
+A double-blind RCT was conducted on soldiers in Iraq who had a mild traumatic brain injury from a significant ordnance blast.
+Using a 4g dose over 7 days, the study found that 86% of those receiving NAC within 24 hours had no sequelae in comparison to 42% who received a placebo.
 However, this is the first study of its kind and is yet to be replicated.

 Gray, K. M., et al., (2012).
 A double-blind randomized controlled trial of N-acetylcysteine in cannabis-dependent adolescents.
 American Journal of Psychiatry, 169(8), 805-812.